Mälardalstrafik: SJ (2017–2021)

 Mälardalstrafik had a contract with SJ for regional train services from 2017 to 2021.
 During this period, SJ operated trains using its existing fleet, which included locomotive-hauled passenger coaches and electric multiple units.
 As the contract progressed, Mälardalstrafik transitioned to using its own new rolling stock.

 MTR (2021-2024)

 In December 2020, MTR Corporation was awarded the Mälartåg operating contract, which commenced on 12 December 2021.
 This contract was initially set to run until December 2029, with the option for a one-year extension.
 However, MTR faced significant challenges in establishing sustainable operations.
 On 22 February 2024, MTR announced the early termination of the Mälartåg contract.

-Transdev (2024–)
+Transdev (2024–2026)

 In February 2024, it was announced that Transdev would take over responsibility for Mälartåg services starting on 16 June 2024.
 This new contract, structured as a temporary 'emergency agreement', will last for two years and cover all of Mälartåg's services.
 The contract handover also involved the 700 Mälartåg employees from MTR, who were moved to Transdev.

+On 10 October 2025, it was announced that VR Group will start driving for Mälartåg from December 2026.